 WTO or ChAFTA rules would be ineffective if they cannot be enforced.
 The legal claims that Australia may have against the various Chinese measures would need to be adjudicated through a system that clarifies and applies these rules and ensures implementation of adverse rulings.
 The WTO's dispute settlement mechanism ('DSM'), in serving this function, has long been regarded as the 'jewel in the crown' of the multilateral trading system.
 Since its operation in 1995, the DSM has managed almost 600 disputes and issued over 350 rulings.
-The contrast, the system has been effective in inducing compliance with unfavourable rulings especially in the case of China.
-The contrast, dispute resolution mechanisms under free trade agreements are strikingly underutilised.
+Overall, the system has been effective in inducing compliance with unfavourable rulings especially in the case of China.
+In contrast, dispute resolution mechanisms under free trade agreements are strikingly under-utilized.
 Although the ChAFTA's mechanism is based on arbitration and similar rules to induce compliance as those of the WTO, it has never been used.
-In reality, Australia has resorted to the WTO to challenge some of the Chinese measures (i.e. the Barley Tariff) showing a preference to the DSM.
-Even if Australia initiates an arbitration under the ChAFTA, the arbitrators are required to apply similar principles of treaty interpretation and consider the relevant WTO case law.
-Therefore, it is reasonable to anticipate that the DSM will remain a preferred forum for settling the disputes between the two parties.
+In reality, Australia has resorted to the WTO to challenge some of the Chinese measures (i.e., the Barley Tariff) showing a preference to the DSM.
+Even if Australia initiates an arbitration under the ChAFTA, the arbitrators are required to apply similar principles of treaty